Rafi340/Digital-P-Diary/README.md

 # THis is School management and diary of school management

+# Your Data is secured.
+BlockChain technology use here.

 1. Professional project architecture
 2. Advanced Error handling
 3. No Sql database (MongoDB)